python/cpython/Doc/library/asyncio-task.rst

 .. function:: as_completed(aws, *, timeout=None)

    Run :ref:`awaitable objects <asyncio-awaitables>` in the *aws* iterable concurrently.
-The returned object can be iterated to obtain earliest next results of the awaitables as they finish.
+The returned object can be iterated to obtain the results of the awaitables as they finish.

    The object returned by ``as_completed()`` can be iterated as an :term:`asynchronous iterator` or a plain :term:`iterator`.
 When asynchronous